 Lifestyle Options: Independent Living, Assisted Living

-The advantages and features of a recuperative stay in a GTA care residence are many, including the following:
+The benefits of a recuperative stay in a retirement home

 Don't balk, don't mock... there are many people who take a short-term trial in a seniors' residence then choose to stay.